fusion94/fusion94.org/src/content/blog/2026-01-15-warning-liquor-stars.md

 the effect on consumers is the same: money is taken for goods that cannot be delivered.

-In regulated retail industries, selling unavailable inventory is not a small mistake—it is a serious operational failure.
+In regulated retail industries, selling unavailable inventory is not a small mistake.
+It is a serious operational failure.

 ## The Social Media Discrepancy

 [LiquorStars](http://liquorstars.com) maintains a visible social media presence, regularly posting polished content featuring high-end bottles and luxury aesthetics.

-What stands out to consumers, however, is not the content—it's the **commentary beneath it**.
+What stands out to consumers, however, is not the content.
+It's the **commentary beneath it**.

 Under promotional posts, users publicly ask: